Published on August 18th, 2020 | by Ruben1

 Bodegas Barbadillo for instance (who have a member in the plenary sessions of the D.O.) produce both Manzanilla and Fino (see Fino Mil Pesetas or Barbadillo Fino) as part of a commercial strategy to sell a complete range of sherry wines of all possible types.
 This is a smart solution for export markets which usually have a preference for a certain profile.
 A ban on the so-called Fino de Sanlúcar would require them to open premises in Jerez or buy Fino from an external supplier.

 Obviously the request of the European Commission to clarify the differences between Fino and Manzanilla is problematic.
 Two names are in use for basically the same wine, with no explicit technical difference and no clear-cut provenance either.
 The Consejo has been trying to solve this for over ten years and although it has regularly been put on the agenda, an agreement was never found.
-With the (essentially unrelated) change of regulations for unfortified sherry the Consejo Regulador is forced to tackle this old problem, otherwise it might become a blocking point for any kind of progress in the future.
+With the (essentially unrelated) change of regulations for unfortified sherry the Consejo Regulador is forced to tackle this old problem.

 Merging the D.O.
 Jerez-Xérès-Sherry and D.O.
 Manzanilla?

 The most important voice in the discussions is Fedejerez, the largest association of bodegas in the sherry region, representing 27 companies (González Byass, Lustau, José Estévez, Williams & Humbert, Osborne, Fernando de Castilla…), most of them located in Jerez de la Frontera.
 They already asked to stop selling wines from Sanlúcar under the name Fino, recalling the fact that Jerez had to give up the name Manzanilla in 1964.

 Fedejerez went even further and proposed to merge the D.O.
 Jerez-Xérès-Sherry and D.O.
 Manzanilla, essentially going back to the situation before 1964.
 However a small group of bodegas in Sanlúcar (Hidalgo La Gitana, La Cigarrera, Argüeso and Yuste – associated as Bodegas de Sanlúcar) reacted furiously to this proposal, calling it another insult towards Sanlúcar.
 They claim it undermines the history of their wine and don’t see it as a merger but as an elimination of their own D.O.
 Manzanilla.